 15.2.2 fraud or fraudulent misrepresentation.

-15.3.1 Neither party shall be liable whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses, or pure economic loss, for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under this agreement;
+15.4.1 Neither party shall be liable whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation, restitution or otherwise for any loss of profits, loss of business, depletion of goodwill and/or similar losses, or pure economic loss, for any special, indirect or consequential loss, costs, damages, charges or expenses however arising under this Agreement;

-15.3.2 LearnerLab’s total aggregate liability in contract (including in respect of the indemnity at Clause 12.2), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this agreement shall be limited to the total Subscription Fees paid for the User Subscriptions during the 12 months immediately preceding the date on which the claim arose.
+15.4.2 LearnerLab’s total aggregate liability in contract (including in respect of the indemnity at Clause 12.2), tort, misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to the total Subscription Fees paid during the 12 months immediately preceding the date on which the claim arose.

-16.1 This agreement shall, unless otherwise terminated as provided in this Clause 16, commence on the Date of this Agreement and shall continue for the Initial Subscription Term and, thereafter, this agreement shall be automatically renewed for successive periods of the same duration as the Initial Subscription Term (each a Renewal Period), unless:
+16.1 This Agreement shall, unless otherwise terminated as provided in this Clause 16, commence on the Commencement Date and shall continue for the Initial Subscription Term and, thereafter, this Agreement shall be automatically renewed for successive periods of the same duration as the Initial Subscription Term (each a Renewal Period), unless:

 16.2.4 the other party suspends, or threatens to suspend, payment of its debts or is unable to pay its debts as they fall due or admits inability to pay its debts or is deemed unable to pay its debts within the meaning of section 123 of the Insolvency Act 1986;